marcossilvestrini/vagrant-protheus-core/README.md

 - Instal and configure lockserver
 - Instal and configure licenserver
 - Install and configure dbaccess
-- Install and configure appserver_boker
-- Install and configure appserver_slaves
-- Install and configure appserver_rest
-- Install and configure appserver_soap
+- Install and configure appserver_slave

 ## Roles Short Explanations